nayaba/MERN-Express-API-Hoot-Back-End-Instructor-Guide/build-the-models/README.md

 ```

 > 💡 We use a **singular** naming convention for model files, as a single file will always export just one model.

+✨ Open the ERD to define the Hoot schema ✨

 ## Create the `hootSchema`